hassio-addons/addon-appdaemon2/README.md

 ### Option: `commtype`

-The add-on (and thus AppDaemon) support two different methods to communicate with your Home Assistant instance.
+The add-on (and thus AppDaemon) supports two different methods to communicate with your Home Assistant instance.
 The `commtype` option allows you to control which method the AppDaemon will be using.
 The following methods can be used: